-In order to successfully complete the degree requirements for the Biotechnology Curriculum for the Master of Science in Biotechnology, students must complete the academic and internship requirements.
-Students must meet the essential requirements in addition to the academic requirements.
-"Essential requirements are those physical abilities, mental abilities, skills, attitudes, and behaviors the students must show or perform at each stage of their education."
-The absence of an essential requirement would fundamentally alter the program's goals.
+In order to successfully complete the certificate requirements for the Biotechnology Regulatory Affairs Certificate Program, students must complete the academic requirements.
+Students must meet the essential requirements in addition to academic requirements.
+"Essential requirements are those physical abilities, mental abilities, skills, attitudes and behaviors the students must show or perform at each level of their education."
+The absence of essential requirement would fundamentally alter the program's goals.
 The essential requirements include categories of observation, movement, communication, intellect, and behavior.